 The Pip management tool is particularly useful for programmers who want to utilize existing code or libraries to develop their Python applications without having to write everything from scratch.

 In this article, we will explain how to install PIP on mainstream Linux distributions.

-Note: We will run all commands as the root user, if you are managing your system as a normal user, then use the sudo command to get root privileges or you can as well configure your system to run sudo command without entering a password, it’s possible.
-Try it out!
+Note: We will run all commands as the root user, if you are managing your system as a regular user, then use the sudo command to get root privileges or you can as well configure your system to run sudo command without entering a password, it’s possible.

 Install PIP in Linux Systems

 To install pip in Linux, run the appropriate command for your distribution as follows:

 $ sudo apt install python-pip #python 2 $ sudo apt install python3-pip #python 3

 Unluckily, pip is not packaged in official software repositories of RHEL-based distributions such as CentOS Stream, Rocky and AlmaLinux.